DogepartyXDP/addrindexrs-dc/doc/usage.md

 ### Sample Systemd Unit File

 You may wish to have systemd manage addrindexrs so that it's "always on."
-Here is a sample unit file (which assumes that the bitcoind unit file is `bitcoind.service`):
+Here is a sample unit file (which assumes that the dogecoind unit file is `dogecoind.service`):

 ```
 [Unit]
 Description=addrindexrs
-After=bitcoind.service
+After=dogecoind.service

 [Service]
 WorkingDirectory=/home/bitcoin/addrindexrs